 If I could cover every mirror in my house, I would be a happier person.
-I began struggling with deep insecurities about my appearance when I turned thirteen.
+My life with body dysmorphia began When I turned thirteen and struggled with deep insecurities about my appearance.

 When I was younger, I believed my parents when they told me I was beautiful.
 But when I entered middle school, my self-assurance turned to doubt.
 I looked in the mirror more, noticed flaws I wished I could change and began comparing myself to other girls.

 I also started noticing that I looked nothing like the models and actresses I saw on Instagram.
 Like most girls, I started to believe the message that beauty is more important than intelligence or ambition.
 I went from caring about my appearance to obsessing over it and my insecurities grew.

 I Didn’t Think I Was Pretty Enough

 The belief that I wasn’t attractive enough began interfering with almost every aspect of my life.
 For years, singing and song writing had been a passion of mine and I dreamed of becoming the next Taylor Swift.
 But I began thinking that I could never be a star because I wasn’t pretty enough.
 Why would people want to see me on stage or in interviews when I looked nothing like Selena Gomez or Ariana Grande?